Preventive-Corrective Cyber-Defense: Attack-Induced Region Minimization and Cybersecurity Margin Maximization: A Corrective Cyber-Defense Strategy to Maximize Cybersecurity Margin

 \subsection{Quantifying Cybersecurity Margin of Operation Points}

-Due to limited cyber-defense cost budget $\overline{C^{\text{AIR}}}$ or too large cyber-defense cost coefficient $\omega^{\text{AIR}}$, the consequent maximum line overloading (denoted as $\boldsymbol{H}^*$) may not equal $\boldsymbol{0}$ after solving \textbf{P2}.
-In this regard, the power system still faces cyber threats from the FDI cyber-attack.
-Hence, a subsequent countermeasure is to dispatch the original operation point to a new one with a larger cybersecurity margin.
+After implementing the proposed preventive cyber-defense strategy P2 in system planning, the consequent maximum line overloading (denoted as $\boldsymbol{H}^*$) may not equal $\boldsymbol{0}$ due to a limited cyber-defense cost budget.
+In this regard, the power system may still face cyber threats during cyber-attack events.
+Hence, a corrective countermeasure should be proposed to dispatch the original operation point to a new one with a larger cybersecurity margin, which provides a buffer to avoid attack-induced damages.
+To timely implement the corrective cyber-defense strategy, many well-developed cyber-attack detection techniques can be adopted, such as model-based detection methods~\cite{TII2021_GraphSensor, TSG2014_GraphSensor, TSG2013_Game_Sensor, TII2015_Greedy_Sensor, TSG2019_Comb_Sensor} or data-driven detection methods~\cite{FDIDet_Survery_TSG2020}.

-Considering the consequent FDI attack-induced region $\Omega^{\text{AIR}}$ (green area in Fig.~\ref{fig_Redis}) that is not an empty set, a subsequent countermeasure is to: \begin{enumerate} \item find a preventive security region (defined in Definition~5 and represented by the blue area in Fig.~\ref{fig_Redis}), whose boundaries are far away from $\Omega^{\text{AIR}}$; \item find an operation point with a larger cybersecurity margin (defined in Definition~6 and represented by the circle radius in Fig.~\ref{fig_Redis}) inside the preventive security region; \item achieve the trade-off between maximizing cybersecurity margin and minimizing additional operation costs. \end{enumerate}
+Specifically, given the consequent FDI attack-induced region $\Omega^{\text{AIR}}$ (green area in Fig.~\ref{fig_Redis}) that may not be an empty set, power lines still face different levels of cyber threats.
+In this regard, the original security region should be shrunk into a preventive security region, which is defined in Definition~6 and represented by the blue area in Fig.~\ref{fig_Redis}.
+That is, the preventive security region $\Gamma^{\text{security}}$ is smaller than or equals to the security region $\Theta^{\text{security}}$ as $\boldsymbol{H}^* \ge 0$.
+Therein, the cybersecurity margin of an operation point is defined in Definition~7.